Staying on the Manifold: Geometry-Aware Noise Injection: Conclusion

 \section{Conclusion}

 We have established several geometry-aware noise injection strategies and demonstrated their need through theoretical and experimental contributions.
 Further, we have shown their qualities and shortcomings.
 In particular, we find that while ambient Gaussian noise is simple and may improve performance on nearly Euclidean manifolds, it falls short on more curved or "wiggly" manifolds, where geodesic and Brownian motion noise provide clear advantages.
-These geometry-aware strategies not only improve generalisation, but are also more robust to the noise intensity.
-The latter reduces the burden of hyperparameter tuning.
-Additionally, we proposed a framework for deforming parametrised manifolds to arbitrary manifolds, which extends the use of our methods beyond standard benchmark geometries.
+These geometry-aware strategies not only improve generalisation, but are also more robust to the noise intensity with the latter reducing the burden of hyperparameter tuning.
+We proposed a framework for deforming parameterised manifolds to arbitrary manifolds, which extends the use of our strategies beyond standard benchmark geometries.
 However, we remark that this added flexibility currently comes with increased computational cost.
+Lastly, we showed an how to apply our techniques to higher-dimensional manifolds approximated by an autoencoder.

-\paragraph{Limitations and future work.} We expect our approach to extend to higher dimensions.
-As explained in the introduction, a large difference between the dimensions of the ambient space and the data manifold could lead to more dramatic results as Gaussian noise samples will with high probability be normal to the manifold.
-However, this increases the computational complexity. \\
+\paragraph{Limitations and future work.} Though our results in the high-dimensional setting of image data did not give strictly better performance, we attributed the performance gap to the quality of the manifold approximation, thus future work involves learning a better approximator of the manifold using e.g. flow matching as established in Section \ref{sec:deformation}.
+We expect a large difference between the dimensions of the ambient space and the data manifold to lead to more dramatic results, as Gaussian noise samples will with high probability be normal to the manifold.
+Thus, studying the relation between the ambient space dimensionality, data manifold dimensionality and the classifier performance is of interest.

-One direction we hope to explore is to consider manifolds of which we have no explicit parametrisation.
-One approach is to approximate the data manifold with a generative model, e.g. as previously done with variational autoencoders \cite{arvanitidis2017latent} or explore flow matching techniques as established in Section \ref{sec:deformation}.
-Another promising direction for geometry-aware noise for point clouds is topological data analysis \cite{chazal2021introductiontopologicaldataanalysis}.
-Lastly, an idea is to approximate the tangent plane of a data manifold as in \cite{kaufman2024first} and use it for generating geodesics.